manaschaturvedi/machine-learning-notes/Introduction.md

 without being explicitly programmed to do so.

 So essentially:
-- We take some data to train the Machine Learning model
+- we take some data to train the Machine Learning model
-- The model learns patterns from this data
+- the model learns patterns from this data
-- Classifies new data it has not seen before
+- classifies new data it has not seen before